-*Note – although many herbal preparations tend to have few or no side effects, some people may still have bad reactions to them, as people have reactions to different plant materials.
+*Note – although many herbal preparations tend to have few or no side effects, some people may still have bad reactions to them.
+Each person is unique.
 Always use caution when trying new home remedies.

-I love the color and scents that herb add to my garden, and I’m enjoying experimenting with them in cooking and for healing.
+I love the color and scents that herb add to my garden.
+I’m also enjoying experimenting with them in cooking and for healing.
 You can find seeds online or at almost any place they sell garden seeds.
-My favorite seeds sources can be found in this post.
+You can check out my favorite seeds sources in this post.
 All of my favorites sell some herbs for culinary and medicinal use.
 Pinetree Garden seeds also carries herbs for dying fabric and yarn.
-Mountain Rose Herbs also sells many herb seeds.

-I hope you enjoy growing herbs in your garden, too, and let me know if you have any great resources you’d like to recommend.
+I hope you enjoy growing herbs in your garden, too.
+Let me know if you have any great resources you’d like to recommend.

 - New to Gardening – Start Here – 10 Tips for Beginning Gardeners